Philliec459/Semantic-Segmentation-Keras-per-Divam-Gupta-with-kMean-clusters-as-presented-by-Vidhya/README.md

 ![Image](bed_cluster_labels_box.png)

-We are working in Ubuntu and each python .py program is driven from an xterm using 'python xxxx.py' as the command.
+We are working in Ubuntu and each python program is driven from an xterm command line using 'python xxxx.py' as the command.

-This second repository is similar to another Keras application repository except we are be using the kMean clusters for image segmentation as presented by Vidhya for image segmentation.
+This second repository is similar to another Keras application repository found here except we are be using the kMean clusters for image segmentation as presented by Vidhya for our final image segmentation.